-Most people have fond memories of outdoor barbeques.
+Most people have fond memories of outdoor barbecues.
 Hot dogs, hamburgers, chicken and steaks – all enjoyed in beautiful summer breezes with family and friends.

 But with this fun comes the risk of fire.
-According to the National Fire Protection Association, fire departments respond to 7900 home fires each year involving grills, hibachis or barbeques.
+According to the National Fire Protection Association, fire departments respond to 8900 home fires each year involving grills, hibachis or barbecues.
 About one in three of these fires start on an unenclosed porch or exterior balcony.

-All of us at My Alarm Center want you to fully enjoy outdoor grilling this summer.
+All of us at My Alarm Center Emergency Services want you to fully enjoy outdoor grilling this summer.
 Follow these tips to avoid the risks of fire and other accidents:

 - Study the owner’s manual.
 Review the owner’s manual of your grill each grilling season.
 It’s packed with tips and pointers to operate your grill in a safe manner.